 F. Future Debt Obligations.
-The District does not intend to issue bonds in 2025, but anticipates pledging revenue to bonds anticipated to be issued by First and Main Business Improvement District in 2025.
+The District anticipates issuing bonds in 2025 and pledging revenue to bonds anticipated to be issued by First and Main Business Improvement District in 2025.

 G. Developer Funding Agreements.
 The District and Barnes & First & Main, LLC entered into a Reimbursement Agreement, effective February 22, 2017 (the "Reimbursement Agreement").
 Under the Reimbursement Agreement, simple interest accrues at a rate of 8% per annum.
 The District does not have an outstanding developer advance obligation under the Reimbursement Agreement.